 A gateway to medieval resources

 Before going quickly to the newly digitized resources it is wise to look at the overview of historical and special collections, the web page on rare books and manuscripts, and finally the overview of digital collections and digital exhibits.
-This threefold entrance is in some respects confusing, but each approach is itself valuable.
+This threefold entrance is in some respects confusing, but each approach is in itself valuable.
 The only snag is remembering where you found a particular collections, exhibit or link!
 By the way, the overview of digital historical databases deals with subscription databases.

 The first series of digitized archival records consists of some 170 medieval rolls, mainly manor rolls and account rolls, most of them stemming from five villages in different English counties (Cheshire, Hampshire, Sussex, Staffordshire and Suffolk).
 Some items are effectively not rolls, but charters.
 The time range of the items goes from 1305 to 1770, with therefore not just medieval sources.
 These rolls will be successively digitized during the coming years.
 As for now you can read online only items from Moulton in Cheshire, with just one court roll [no. 20, Lenten court, 30 Henry VIII (1539-1540)].
 There is an online finding aid (inventory) with descriptions of all items and whenever available links to their digital version.
 To assess the variety of materials digitized at Harvard Law School you might have a look at an earlier post here about medieval rolls.
 English manor rolls could be easily found using the Manorial Documents Register of the British National Archives.
 I find it harder to get an overview of them using the new Discovery portal, but in the end you can find for example other rolls for Moulton Manor.